chriskinsman/tilloo/README.md

   * port - The port the web sockets interface is exposed on.
   * zombieAge - If a job hasn't seen a heartbeat in this many minutes it is marked as failed.
   * zombieFrequency - How frequently the zombie garbage collector should start in minutes
-* worker - Settings pertaining to the worker
-  * parallelJobs - How many jobs should be allowed to run in parallel per worker
 * web - Settings pertaining to the web interface
   * port - The port to start the web interface on